jurra/rockin-webapp/Breakdown.md

 DEV NOTES

+STATUS:
+- Currently debugging some test code that is not working, Making sure that all the tests pass before moving on to the next feature
+Specially the coreFormView...

 URGENT:
 - [] Core catcher logic
 - [] What fields do we want to let the user edit?